CenturyLinkCloud/PublicKB/Network/load-balancing-comparison-matrix.md

 ### Overview

 CenturyLink Cloud offers customers a wide range of load balancing solutions in our product catalog.
 Customers who wish to quickly review the choices along with features and capabilities can use the comparison matrix below.  choice of shared or dedicated load balancing services delivered using Citrix Netscaler VPX devices.
-The matrix below provides a high level comparison of the two offerings allowing customers to make informed decisions on their **Layer 4** load balancing solution.

 ### Comparison Matrix